The Swallow Theatre Online Shop and Box Office –

 We have the right to revise and amend these terms from time to time, including but not limited to making changes to reflect current market conditions affecting our business, changes in technology, changes in payment methods and changes in relevant laws and regulatory requirements.

 a.
 If any of these terms are determined by any competent authority to be invalid, unlawful or unenforceable to any extent, such term, condition or provision will to that extent be severed from the remaining terms, conditions and provisions which shall continue to be valid to the fullest extent permitted by law.

 b.
-These terms and any document expressly referred to in them represent the entire agreement between you and us in respect of your use of the box office and your use of the tickets, and shall supersede any prior agreement, understanding or arrangement between you and us, whether oral or in writing.
+These terms and any document expressly referred to in them represent the entire agreement between you and us in respect of your use of our online shop or LBO and your use of the tickets or products, and shall supersede any prior agreement, understanding or arrangement between you and us, whether oral or in writing.

 c.
-You acknowledge that in entering into these terms, you have not relied on any representations, undertaking or promise given by or implied from anything said or written whether on the box office, our website, the internet or in negotiation between you and us except as expressly set out in these terms.
+You acknowledge that in entering into these terms, you have not relied on any representations, undertaking or promise given by or implied from anything said or written whether on LBO or on our website, the internet or in negotiation between you and us except as expressly set out in these terms.

 d.
 These terms are governed by and construed in accordance with Scottish law.
 The Courts of Scotland shall have exclusive jurisdiction over any disputes arising out of these Terms.